dengking/programming-language/docs/C-family-language/C++/Language-reference/Functions/Overload-resolution/accu-Overload-Resolution.md

 ## Standard Conversion Sequences

-The standard conversion sequence is either an identity conversion or consists of one to three standard conversions from the four categories when identity is not considered, at most one conversion per category.
+The **standard conversion sequence** is either an identity conversion or consists of one to three standard conversions from the four categories when identity is not considered, at most one conversion per category.
 The standard conversions are always applied in a certain order: Lvalue transformation, Promotion or Conversion and Qualification adjustment.
-The standard conversion sequence is ranked according to the conversions it contains, the conversion with the lowest rank dictates the rank of the whole sequence.
+The **standard conversion sequence** is ranked according to the conversions it contains, the conversion with the lowest rank dictates（决定了） the rank of the whole sequence.

 **Examples:**